diogotcorreia/master-thesis/docs/content/ch02-background.typ

-While this work is mostly focused on finding dangerous constructs rather than gadgets, it is still important to highlight some of them, both for the relevance of this degree project, as well as to aid with creating a proof-of-concept when reporting vulnerabilities.
+While this work is mostly focused on finding dangerous constructs rather than gadgets, it is still important to highlight some of them, both for the relevance of this degree project, as well as to aid with creating a proof of concept when reporting vulnerabilities.

 ==== Mutating Built-ins